gislab-npo/gislab/README.md

 Plugins
 -------
-There is a possibility customize GIS.lab installation using plugin scripts placed in 'user/plugins/client' and 'user/plugins/server' directories.
+There is a possibility customize GIS.lab installation using plugin scripts placed in 'user/plugins/client', 'user/plugins/server' and 'user/plugins/account' directories.
 This files are automatically loaded at installation process.

 Server plugin can be whatever script with assigned executable permissions.
-It is executed after GIS.lab server installation, before user accounts creation (which means that You can modify /etc/skel directory here).
+It is executed after GIS.lab server installation, before user accounts creation.

 Client plugin is evaluated as LTSP plugin script (see https://wiki.edubuntu.org/HowtoWriteLTSP5Plugins).
 Plugins are "sourced" not "executed", so be careful to avoid such things as "exit" in your plugin scripts.